 So, did Coursera deliver on its promises?

-Note: My Coursera review contains affiliate links and we may make a small commission if you end up signing up to Coursera (at no extra cost to you).
+Note: My review contains affiliate links which means we make a commission if you end up signing up to Coursera.
 However, it certainly didn’t stop me from sharing the good and the bad about the platform.

 What is Coursera?

 Coursera was founded in 2012 by two Stanford computer science professors, Andrew Ng, Daphne Koller, who put their courses online for anyone to take.
 They ended up reaching more people in a few months than they had in an entire lifetime of teaching.